Learning, Outlet,

 Step 1: Disconnect the Power

-You do this by going to the main panel and switching off the circuit breaker for the room you will be working in.
-Double-check by using a voltage tester or voltmeter.
+Safety first, folks!
+Head over to your main panel and switch off the circuit breaker for the room you’re working in.

 Video | How To Home